Megaraptor: Palaeoecology

 Megaraptor is known from the Late Turonian to Early Coniacian-dated Portezuelo Formation of Argentina, part of the Río Neuquén Subgroup of the Neuquén Group.
 The depositional environment of the Portezuelo Formation was a meandering fluvial (river) system of varying sinuosity, with a humid climate.

 Other dinosaurs known from the formation include the titanosaurian sauropods Futalognkosaurus, Baalsaurus, and Malarguesaurus, and several other theropod taxa including the dromaeosaurids Neuquenraptor, Pamparaptor, and Unenlagia, the alvarezsaurid Patagonykus, and the abelisaurid Elemgasem.
 Indeterminate remains belonging to an unnamed megaraptorid, a possible noasaurid, and ornithopods have also been recovered from the formation.
 Fossils of teleost fish (Leufuichthys), turtles (Portezueloemys and a species of Prochelidella), birds, and pterosaurs (Argentinadraco) are also known.
-Non-vertebrate fossils from the Portezuelo Formation include bivalves, invertebrate trace fossils referrable to Scoyenia, and leaf impressions from a some kind of dicotyledonous plant.
+Non-vertebrate fossils from the Portezuelo Formation include bivalves, invertebrate trace fossils referrable to Scoyenia, and leaf impressions from some kind of dicotyledonous plant.